 Henrik Enderlein holds degrees from Sciences Po, Paris, and Columbia University, New York.
 He prepared his PhD in Political Science at the Max Planck Institute for the Study of Societies in Cologne.
-From 2001 – 2003, he worked as an economist at the European Central Bank before taking up a Junior Professorship in Economics at the Free University Berlin.
-In 2003 Henrik Enderlein was awarded the Max Planck Society’s Otto-Hahn Medal for outstanding achievements by young scientists.
-He joined the Hertie School of Governance as a member of the founding faculty in 2005 and held visiting professorships at Harvard University (Harvard Kennedy School 2012-2013) and Duke University (Fulbright Distinguished Chair 2006-2007).
+Before joining the Hertie School as part of the founding faculty in 2005, he worked as Economist at the European Central Bank and was Assistant Professor in Economics the Free University Berlin.

 Henrik Enderlein has advised the German and French governments and the European Commission.
 From 2013-2017 he was a founding member of the independent advisory board to the German Fiscal Council.

 Follow @henrikenderlein on twitter